oroinc/platform/src/Oro/Bundle/EntityExtendBundle/Resources/doc/custom_form_type.md

 ```

 Here is some idea of what N should be, existing guessers have priorities:
+* DoctrineTypeGuesser - 10
+* FormConfigGuesser - 15
-DoctrineTypeGuesser - 10, FormConfigGuesser - 15, ExtendFieldTypeGuesser - 20.
+* ExtendFieldTypeGuesser - 20

 Select it according to what you need to achieve.

-- Using annotation to field or related entity (if extended field is a relation)
+###Using annotation to field or related entity (if extended field is a relation)

 ```php
 /*